ICE Mortgage Technology Scripting Objects Reference

 • Plugin

-Unless otherwise noted, each object is a singleton and should be exposed using an Object ID that is the lowercase version of the Object type.
-For example, the Application object would be exposed with the Object ID of "application".
+Unless otherwise noted, each object is a singleton and is exposed using an object identifier that is always lowercase.
+For example, the application object would be exposed with the object identifier of "application".

 📘